-Payyappilly Palakkappilly is an ancient Mar Thoma Nasrani family in Kerala, India.
-It is a Syro-Malabar Catholic family originally hailing from Kottakkavu or North Paravur in the erstwhile Travancore Kingdom and presently based at Perumanoor and spread mainly in central districts of Kerala.
+Payyappilly Palakkappilly is an ancient Mar Thoma Nasrani family in Kerala originally hailing from Kottakkavu near North Paravur in the erstwhile Travancore Kingdom and presently based at Perumanoor and spread mainly in central districts of Kerala.

-The root name Payyappilly (also spelled Payapilly) is believed to be originated from the Syriac Aramaic term Payya which means light.
+The root name Payyappilly (also spelled Payapilly) is derived from the Syriac or Aramaic term ܦܲܐܝܵܐ (Payya) and the Malayalam term പിള്ളി (Pilly).
+The Syriac term Payya means beautiful, gorgeous or radiant.
+Pilly is a variant of another Malayalam term പള്ളി (Pally), which is used to denote the place of worship of Semitic religions, namely Christian, Jewish and Muslim.
 The name Payyappilly is associated with North Paravur ancestry and the name Palakkappilly had its origin at Perumanoor later in the sixteenth century.

 It is difficult to trace the 2000 year old history of Payyappilly Palakkappilly Nasrani family as it was not customary in Kerala to record historical incidents.
 Hence we rely on Church history, traditions and legends to filter family history out of them.